ChromeRHack/Unenrollment-Toolkit/README.md

 # Installation

 UTK Is an exploit to spoof crossystem and.
-It will appear to admins as if you are in verified mode when you are in developer.
+It will appear to admins as if you are in verified mode when you are in devoloper.
 You can control extensions and policys use CTRL+ALT+T to enter mush(The UTK shell) when you enter the exploit.

 ## Developer Mode Installer